thanos-io/thanos/docs/components/store.md

 - `max_idle_connections`: maximum number of idle connections that will be maintained per address.
 - `max_async_concurrency`: maximum number of concurrent asynchronous operations can occur.
 - `max_async_buffer_size`: maximum number of enqueued asynchronous operations allowed.
-- `max_get_multi_batch_concurrency`: maximum number of concurrent batch executions when fetching keys.
+- `max_get_multi_concurrency`: maximum number of concurrent connections when fetching keys.
+If set to `0`, the concurrency is unlimited.
 - `max_get_multi_batch_size`: maximum number of keys a single underlying operation should fetch.
-If more keys are specified, internally keys are splitted into multiple batches and fetched concurrently up to `max_get_multi_batch_concurrency` parallelism.
-If set to `0`, the max batch size is unlimited.
+If more keys are specified, internally keys are splitted into multiple batches and fetched concurrently, honoring `max_get_multi_concurrency`.
+If set to `0`, the batch size is unlimited.
 - `dns_provider_update_interval`: the DNS discovery update interval.